Free Walking Tour Berlin

 Alexanderplatz: The Heart of East Berlin

-Bornholmer Straße played a crucial role during the fall of the Berlin Wall.
-It was here, on November 9, 1989, that Günter Schabowski, a senior GDR official, announced that East Germans were allowed to travel freely.
-This historic moment led to the opening of the border at Bornholmer Straße, symbolizing the end of the GDR regime and the reunification of Germany.
+Bornholmer Straße became the central point of the fall of the Berlin Wall during those days.
+Indeed, it is a famous place because that is where Günter Schabowski, a senior GDR official made the statement on November 9, 1989 that the East Germans are free to travel.
+This historic moment was followed by the opening of the border at Bornholmer Straß which marked the death of the GDR and reunification of Germany.

 Exploring Mauerpark: A Remnant of the Berlin Wall